Suwanee Workers’ Compensation Lawyer

 • Maintaining Accurate Records: Employees should maintain error-free records during the whole claim process by monitoring and safeguarding all vital documents, including forms from their attorneys, WC doctors, employer, and insurance companies.

 • Cooperating With Their Insurer: Employees should cooperate and comply with requests made by insurance carriers.
-For instance, they should comply if requested to get medical treatment from an authorized physician or to avail documents.
+For instance, they should comply if requested to get medical treatment from an authorized physician or to provide documents.

 • Being Honest: Providing false or misleading information is a misdemeanor.
 Employees should be honest throughout the entire claim process.